springernature/vpat/nature.md

 <br><br>
 Third party advertising scripts may inject content that can't be interacted with easily or at all by keyboard.
 <br><br>
-The "manage cookies" privacy centre banner (third party content) cannot be interacted with easily by keyboard alone.
+The OneTrust "manage cookies" privacy centre banner (third party content) cannot be interacted with easily by keyboard alone.
 An alternative static link to the privacy centre is provided in the footer of each page.
 <br><br>
-Other types of third party content such as JavaScript-based file viewers, commenting systems, or customer services widgets may be difficult to use with keyboard alone.
+Other types of third party content such as JavaScript-based file viewers (e.g. Figshare), commenting systems, or customer services widgets may be difficult to use with keyboard alone.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 Additionally, where possible, we aim to provide equivalent alternatives to problematic content.
 </td>
 </tr>
 <tr>